sensu/sensu-docs/content/sensu-go/6.8/observability-pipeline/observe-filter/route-alerts.md

 Create a pipeline with a three workflows: one for each contact group.

 Each workflow includes the contact event filter and the corresponding handler for one contact group.
-All of the workflows also include the built-in [is_incident event filter][20] to reduce noise.
+All of the workflows also include the built-in is_incident event filter to reduce noise.

 {{< language-toggle >}}